aroyofficial/incognitobit/README.md

 <a name="p-9"></a>
 [9] G.R.Manjula and Ajit Danti; A Novel Hash Based Least Significant Bit (2-3-3) Image Steganography in Spatial Domain.
 International Journal of Security, Privacy and Trust Management (IJSPTM) Vol 4, No 1, February 2015.
 </p>

-# Project IncognitoBit

-This project comes with a **_GUI_** using which users can hide any message within an image and also they can retrieve the message from a stego image (which contains a message).
-This project **_implements a secure steganographic algorithm_** which is described in this document.

-# Project Description